-Can you provide my spouse and me with any guidance or suggest any resources as we consider adopting a child through the foster care system?
+Can you provide my spouse and me with any guidance or resource suggestions as we consider adopting a child through the foster care system?

 If you'd like to discuss your plans with a member of our staff, feel free to call Focus on the Family's Counseling department.